mdn/content/files/en-us/mozilla/add-ons/webextensions/working_with_the_tabs_api/index.md

   - : None of the functions require a permission to operate, so there are no features in the [manifest.json](https://github.com/mdn/webextensions-examples/blob/master/tabs-tabs-tabs/manifest.json) file that need to be highlighted.
 - tabs.html

-  - : [`tabs.html`](https://github.com/mdn/webextensions-examples/blob/master/tabs-tabs-tabs/tabs.html) defines the “menu” displayed in the popup, which includes the “Move active tab to the beginning of the window list” option, with a series of `<a>` tags grouped by a visual separator.
+  - : [`tabs.html`](https://github.com/mdn/webextensions-examples/blob/master/tabs-tabs-tabs/tabs.html) defines the "menu" displayed in the popup, which includes the "Move active tab to the beginning of the window list" option, with a series of `<a>` tags grouped by a visual separator.
 Each menu item is given an `id`, which is used in `tabs.js` to determine which menu item is being requested.

     ```html
         <a href="#" id="tabs-move-beginning">Move active tab to the beginning of the window</a><br>